Study in New Zealand — Start Your Journey to Study Abroad

 • For A-level students, at least 1 C and 3 B grades

-• HSC with minimum GPA of 3.5 or equivalent
+• HSC with minimum GPA 3.5 or equivalent

 • Some competitive programs may require higher grades